Table of Contents

 According to the Las Vegas Convention and Visitors Authority, the city of Las Vegas hosts over 42 million visitors and 21,000 conventions each year.
 To accommodate this massive quantity of people moving in and out of the city, Las Vegas also has approximately 146,993 hotel rooms.
 Las Vegas also has an impressive number of accidents that take place inside its many hotels.
-Though an oasis for many, these hotels and resorts can cause severe injuries and, under Nevada’s premises liability laws, be held liable for personal injuries in some cases.
+Though an oasis for many, these hotels and resorts can cause severe injuries and, under Nevada’s premises liability laws, be held liable for personal injuries in cases where negligence is found.

 A wide variety of accidents take place inside hotels and casinos.
 In-room injuries are also a reasonably common calamity and can stem from things such as broken furniture, bed bugs, or scalding water temperatures.
 Slip and fall, or trip and fall accidents involving wet floors, slick surfaces, or uneven flooring or carpeting are among the most common hotel accidents.
 Even though they are the most common, slip and fall or trip and fall cases can be some of the hardest cases to win.
 To successfully win a claim for your damages, you will need a highly trained hotel accident attorney from the Law Office of Kevin R. Hansen working on your case.

 The second most common form of injury that occurs in hotels and casinos in the Las Vegas area is food poisoning.
 Las Vegas has roughly 22,000 dining establishments within its city limits and only 85 qualified health inspectors on its payroll.
 This means that each inspector needs to average 259 establishments a piece, no less than once per year.
 With these numbers, it is little surprise that food poisoning is the second most common cause of injury.
 The most common violations found by the Southern Nevada Health District were unclean food surfaces, improper hand washing, improper use of wiping cloths, and foods kept at improper holding temperatures.